Turin: Ancient origins

-The Taurini were an ancient Celto-Ligurian Alpine people, who occupied the upper valley of the Po River, in the center of modern Piedmont.
+The Taurini were an ancient Celto-Ligurian, Alpine people, who occupied the upper valley of the River Po, in the centre of modern Piedmont.
 In 218 BC, they were attacked by Hannibal as he was allied with their long-standing enemies, the Insubres.
 The Taurini chief town (Taurasia) was captured by Hannibal's forces after a three-day siege.
 As a people they are rarely mentioned in history.
 It is believed that a Roman colony was established after 28 BC under the name of Julia Augusta Taurinorum (modern Turin).
 Both Livy and Strabo mention the Taurini's country as including one of the passes of the Alps, which points to a wider use of the name in earlier times.

 Roman era

-In the first century BC (probably 28 BC), the Romans founded Augusta Taurinorum.
+In the 1st century BC, the Romans founded Augusta Taurinorum.
 Via Garibaldi traces the exact path of the Roman city's decumanus which began at the Porta Decumani, later incorporated into the Castello or Palazzo Madama.
 The Porta Palatina, on the north side of the current city centre, is still preserved in a park near the cathedral.
 Remains of the Roman-period theatre are preserved in the area of the Manica Nuova.
 Turin reached about 5,000 inhabitants at the time, all living inside the high city walls.

 Middle Ages

 After the fall of the Western Roman Empire, the town, along with the rest of the Italian peninsula, was conquered by the Heruli and the Ostrogoths, recaptured by the Romans, but then conquered again by the Lombards whose territory then fell into the hands of the Franks under Charlemagne (773).
 The Contea di Torino (countship) was founded in the 940s and was held by the Arduinic dynasty until 1050.
 After the marriage of Adelaide of Susa with Humbert Biancamano's son Otto, the family of the Counts of Savoy gained control.
 While the title of count was held by the Bishop as count of Turin (1092–1130 and 1136–1191) it was ruled as a prince-bishopric by the Bishops.
-In 1230–1235 it was a lordship under the Marquess of Montferrat, styled Lord of Turin.
+In 1230–1235, it was a lordship under the Marquess of Montferrat, styled Lord of Turin.
 At the end of the 13th century, when it was annexed to the Duchy of Savoy, the city already had 20,000 inhabitants.
 Many of the gardens and palaces were built in the 15th century when the city was redesigned.
 The University of Turin was also founded during this period.